How Does an Employment Agency Work?

 What an Employment Agency Does for Candidates

-During your initial onboarding session with an employment agency, your recruiter will ask a lot of questions.
-This is to get a sense of you as a person beyond what is on your resume.
-Their ultimate goal is to match you with a job that will not only use your skills but one that you’ll be happy with over time.
+Matches Your Skills and Culture Fit: During your initial session with an employment agency, the recruiter will ask numerous questions to understand you beyond your resume.
+Their goal is to match you with a job that not only utilizes your skills but also aligns with your long-term career satisfaction.

 What an Employment Agency Does for Employers

-The easiest way to get a feel for whether a staffing agency is right for you is to open a conversation and decide for yourself.
-4 Corner Resources is a nationally recognized employment firm that connects candidates with jobs in technology, finance, marketing, customer service, and healthcare.
+The easiest way to determine if a staffing agency is right for you is to have a conversation and see how it feels.
+At 4 Corner Resources, we’re a nationally recognized employment firm connecting candidates with opportunities in technology, finance, marketing, customer service, and healthcare.

-Our primary focus is building strong relationships with our clients and candidates, generating the best recruiting results for everyone involved.
-We’re not a massive firm that handles a mountain of positions; each of our recruiters takes on fewer positions to give maximum attention to each one.
+Our primary focus is building strong relationships with our clients and candidates to generate the best recruiting results for everyone involved.
+We’re not a massive firm juggling countless positions; our recruiters take on fewer roles to give maximum attention to each one.

 We’re eager to answer your questions and explore whether working with a staffing firm fits your needs.
 Contact us to schedule your complimentary consultation today.